-You must fit the boat with hand-held fire extinguishers with the following output and locations:

-- The fire extinguisher must have a fire rating of at least 8A/68B. - Check the exact locations of the fire extinguishers in the section Safety diagram.
+You must fit the boat with a hand-held fire extinguisher with a fire rating of at least 8A/68B.
+Check the exact locations of the fire extinguishers in the section Safety diagram.

 The fire extinguishers are not included in the manufacturer's delivery.